mravaioli/wp-modal-login/README.md

 =========
 = 2.1b-071413 =
 * Added more room for customization for developers by adding a handful of apply_filter() instances throughout the plugin.
+* Fixed links in modal window to disappear when viewing it's section (ie. clicking register will remove that link when the form changes).

 2.0.3
 -----